agusmoles/booking-mask-excercise/README.md

 In a nutshell, the exercise consists in creating a Booking Mask React Component.
 Below you can find the Functional and Non Functional require ments to be completed in this exercise.

+### Considerations

+- Didn't make different branches and PRs since I decided it didn't make sense for a hack project like this one.
+- Obviously some tests are missing.
+I think it is intended to show the way I think about that and how I accomplish it too.

 ## General

 You have to create a Booking Mask React Component taking the follow one as a base.
 (Just the flight tab) :